International Aid in Nigeria

 How does Nigeria benefit from aid?

-• Nets for Life project provides education on Malaria and give mosquito nets to households to prevent the spread of the disease.
+• Nets for Life project provides education on Malaria and gives mosquito nets to households to prevent the spread of the disease.

-• World Bank-funded loans to businesses to help diversify the economy away from being dependent on oil so that new companies and industries are developed.
+• World Bank-funded loans to businesses to help diversify the economy away from dependence on oil so that new companies and industries are developed.

-• The UK government has funded health and HIV programmes providing health and education in rural areas.
-This will help to protect people against infection in the future and help them to work and improve their own lives.
+• The UK government has funded health and HIV programmes that provide health and education in rural areas.
+These programmes will help protect people against infection in the future and help them to work and improve their own lives.

 Find out more about the UK’s contribution to aid in Nigeria on the Department for International Development Aid to Nigeria factsheet.